dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

 sidecar without `--executable`, and run the installed-wheel live sidecar smoke job.
 The live smoke uses a minimal non-Influx request, waits for job completion, validates the status snapshot and artifact references, and prints server/worker diagnostics if the job fails.
+This live smoke is executed through `scripts/smoke_sidecar_install.py --live-sidecar-smoke`, not as a default pytest test, so missing Temporal executables fail the explicit smoke command instead of appearing as skipped tests in the normal suite.

 Rollback behavior is intentionally conservative.
 If a platform executable or wheel is bad after publish, yank the affected platform wheel and cut a